 Thanks to Jira, teams can organize work more efficiently based on and organized around the progress of on-going tasks.
 For certain on-going tasks, the app sports a feature called test sessions which will bring a new level of transparency to any cooperation and keeps everyone on the same page.

 Sharing all necessary data such as information about designed and performed tests are always mutually beneficial for both sides.

 Sometimes teams are working with outdated tools and they have never heard or used Jira.
-We think organization is critical for healthy and efficient cooperations that is why this tool is so beneficial and we think it should be obvious candidate for inclusion in your toolbox..
+We think the organization is critical for healthy and efficient cooperations that is why this tool is so beneficial and we think it should be an obvious candidate for inclusion in your toolbox.

 Postman might not have a direct impact on your cooperation but it definitely will help developers and QA specialists during the software development life cycle.
 Though the tool was designed for developers, it is beneficial for both.